menu

 Release Details and Products

-• Stone by Day, unique to the Gargoyles, prevents them from readying when you have three or more cards in hand — a clever translation of the show’s lore into gameplay.
+Stone by Day is a mechanic unique to the Gargoyles.
+It prevents them from readying when the player has three or more cards in hand.
+It is a flavourful and mechanically interesting translation of the source material.

 Key Cards to Watch

-Demona, Scourge of the Wyvern Clan (Steel, Enchanted) A powerful Gargoyle that rewards careful hand management and punishes over-extension.
-Players love her balance of theme and strength.
+Demona, Scourge of the Wyvern Clan (Steel, Enchanted) A powerful presence that rewards players who manage their hand with care and who know when to apply pressure.

-Ariel, Spectral Performer (Amber, Epic) Adds resource acceleration through Song synergy, bridging older musical cards with the new mechanics.
+Ariel, Spectral Performer (Amber, Epic) A card that accelerates resources through Song synergy and connects older musical cards to the new mechanics.

 Art and Presentation Highlights